 learned when researching my book KNOWN: The handbook for

-building and unleashing your personal brand in the digital age
+building and unleashing your personal brand in the digital age is that nobody

 becomes known in their industry through luck.